thomknoe/INFO-5345/Final Project/README.md

 **\*\*\*2.
 User Interaction\*\*\***

 <mark>The device was conceptualized to serve an initial user flow, enabling individuals to express their emotions either verbally or through typed text.
 Upon receiving these inputs, the AI-integrated device would provide personalized recommendations.
 The device would be designed as a consumer product, accessible to users both in their homes and at various beverage establishments.
-Its versatility would allow it to adapt to different use cases, such as cracking open a beverage, complementing a specific sentiment, or suggesting novel recipes that align with the user’s current emotional state.</mark>
+It would adapt to different use cases such as serving a beverage that complements a specific sentiment, or suggest novel recipes that align with the user’s current emotional state.</mark>

 ![Storyboard](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Final%20Project/Diagrams/Storyboard.png)